 View the waterfalls from above

 Harry Sowers has been flying planes for more than 50 years.
-He started Hocking Hills Scenic Air Tours 12 year ago, piloting up to three passengers at a time over the trees, waterfalls, farms and homes of Hocking Hills.
+He started Hocking Hills Scenic Air Tours in 2007 ago, piloting up to three passengers at a time over the trees, waterfalls, farms and homes of Hocking Hills.
 He was hooked on flying ever since he flew in his first plane when he was 10.
 “I had that urge to get off the ground and see the vast world around me,” he said.

 After our group helped push the 1979 Cessna Skyhawk out of the hangar – a first for me as I’m not completely sure I’d ever touched an airplane before – we maneuvered our way into the tiny airplane cabin, fastened our seatbelts and took off.
 Harry would cue us when the waterfalls were coming into sight, but capturing good photos was a challenge.
 Especially as for some reason my phone camera picked the crucial second to jam up.

 But the ride was spectacular, with us getting up to speeds of 140 mph at some points.
 Our 30-minute ride was over quickly and we were back on the ground.

 Harry offers air tours of varying lengths, from 20 minutes to 60 minutes.
 Some passengers think his tour is one of the most romantic things to do in Hocking Hills: He has had nine marriage proposals and even a wedding performed during flight.
 One woman did turn down the marriage proposal, which made for a rather awkward flight.

 It was threatening rain and was a bit chilly as we once again harnessed and helmeted up for our canopy tour with Hocking Hills Canopy Tours.
 But luck was with us and the sun even peeked out at one point.